flawlesscae/LITA-Capstone-Project-2/README.md

 where C:C represents the column which contains the data for region, D:D - suscription types, H:H - revenue and L:L is a calculated column containing subscription duration.
 ```

-Below are screenshots showing the results for average subscription duration and the identification of the the most popular subscription type using excel formulas and also pivot tables.
+Below are screenshots showing the results for average subscription duration and the identification of the the most popular subscription type using excel formulas and also pivot tables alongside other interesting reports from the data provided.

 **Average Subscription Duration**